-increased flow is highly likely to provide detailed insights into the cybersecurity measures the attacked entity had in place, the vulnerabilities in those measures that the attacker exploited, and the data the attacker succeeded in compromising by means of those vulnerabilities, the CI could provide substantial assistance to law enforcement in bringing the perpetrators to justice.
-Accordingly, we are persuaded that the benefits of a selective waiver rule of this sort are sufficient to justify its adoption, given that such a rule would not in our view impose undue hardship on regulators and private litigants in building and bringing cases against the victims of cyberattacks or provide those victims with any unfair advantage in defending those cases.
+Based on the above thinking, we conclude that whatever limitations such a no-waiver rule would impose on the discoverability of relevant CI in the cybersecurity context are outweighed by the benefits that such a rule would achieve.
+And we see those benefits as being substantial.
+Adoption of a no-waiver rule that would apply to disclosures made by a cyberattack victim to criminal law enforcement authorities investigating the attack would result in authorities receiving a greater flow of CI regarding the attack than is currently the case.
+Moreover, because the CI included in the increased flow is highly likely to provide detailed insights into the cybersecurity measures the attacked entity had in place, the vulnerabilities in those measures that the attacker exploited, and the data the attacker succeeded in compromising by means of those vulnerabilities, the CI could provide substantial assistance to law enforcement in bringing the perpetrators to justice.
+Accordingly, we are persuaded that the benefits of a no-waiver rule of this sort are sufficient to justify its adoption, given that such a rule would not in our view impose undue hardship on regulators and private litigants in building and bringing cases against the victims of cyberattacks or provide those victims with any unfair advantage in defending those cases.

-We therefore propose adoption of a selective waiver rule in the cybersecurity context containing the following language:
+We therefore propose adoption of a "no waiver" rule in the cybersecurity context containing the following language:

-Selective waiver for information shared with law enforcement-The submission by any person of any information to a law enforcement agency for any purpose in connection with a potential or existing criminal investigation or proceeding by the agency regarding the potential or actual unauthorized access, or attempted unauthorized access, to computerized data or systems shall not constitute a waiver of any applicable privilege or protection provided by law or otherwise affect any privilege or protection such person may claim with respect to such information under Federal or State law as to any person or entity.
+No waiver of privilege or protection for information shared with law enforcement-The submission by any person of any information to a law enforcement agency for any purpose in connection with a potential or existing criminal investigation or proceeding by the agency regarding the potential or actual unauthorized access, or attempted unauthorized access, to computerized data or systems shall not constitute a waiver of any applicable privilege or protection provided by law or otherwise affect any privilege or protection such person may claim with respect to such information under Federal or State law as to any person or entity.
 "Law enforcement agency" means any government agency that has authority to investigate or prosecute a crime regarding the potential or actual unauthorized access, or attempted unauthorized access, to computerized data or systems.